caoql98/SDM/README.md

 # Scale-aware Detailed Matching for Few-Shot Aerial Image Semantic Segmentation
-Codes and dataset (iSAID-5i) for progressive dual prior guided few-shot semantic segmentation, and the work is submitted in TGRS
+Codes and dataset (iSAID-5i) for Scale-aware Detailed Matching for Few-Shot Aerial Image Semantic Segmentation, and the work is submitted in TGRS

 the overall network: